markwin89/Credit_Risk_Analysis/README.md

 ![4 Easy Ensemble AdaBoost Classifier](https://user-images.githubusercontent.com/101272613/179426594-9dcd6ef5-3493-42be-b01b-7a5578d8ba54.PNG)

 ## Summary
 Overall, the best algorithms to use in this instance is the Balanced Random Forest Classifier.
-Potentially Easy Ensemble AdaBoost Classifier would be the best algorithms if the current package fixed the below error.
+Potentially Easy Ensemble AdaBoost Classifier would be the best algorithms if the most recent package fixed the below error.
 Balanced Random Forest Classifier was the only one to produce high_risk precision above .5 while the rest was around 0.01.
 Precision should be the main factor since we want to lower the false positives.
 Hypothetically, a false positive would be like giving a loan to high risk status.
 Most business would rather receive more false negatives than false positivies so the the loans don't default as frequent.

 Error: